 Q: “How do I apply”

-A: Applications are now available.
-Applications must include the online application form, 2 letters of recommendation, and copies of your college and high school transcripts.
+A: Applications are made available in September and are due on November 31st.
+Applications include an online application form, 2 letters of recommendation, and copies of your college and high school transcripts.

 Q: “Who is eligible to apply?”

 A: Students from all backgrounds who attend or are planning to attend a collaborating university (UF, UI, UA, CU, or NCSU) and have at least 2 years left before they graduate are eligible to apply.
 High school seniors are not eligible to apply and are encouraged to apply during their freshman year of college.

 A: Yes.
 If you are concerned about your eligibility please contact us to discuss your situation.
 The expectation is that students in our program will require at least two more years to graduate.

 Q: “What if I'm a freshman and I don't have college transcripts yet?”